 Smaller dogs and some breeds are okay to play indoors.
 But the larger animals need more space to play.
 If you know that your dog can escape easily or climb the fence, then you should know how to keep your dog from escaping.

 Some breeds want to roam around in the streets.
 This may cause a problem for some people who find it difficult to keep their pets in their yard.
 This is why you need to train them well and keep them disciplined.
 Training your ESA dog needs dedication and knowledge and you will find ways to do it, here.

 This does not mean that you have to construct something entirely new for your assistance animals or emotional support dog to prevent them from escaping.

 A fence may come to your mind as a good option.
 But there are some other ways that can help you contain your pet in the yard such as electronic pet containment or electric fence and invisible fence.
 However, these methods are costly and require installation with the help of professionals.

-To train a dog stay in the yard, it is important to teach basic boundary training lessons.
+To train a dog to stay in the yard, it is important to teach him some basic boundary training lessons.

 Decide the boundary line to help you keep your dog in the yard.
 Plan a boundary line and mark it with flags.
 Flags should be 3-4 feet away from the boundary line.

-Teaching your dog the boundaries will keep him in the yard and out of trouble as well.
+Teaching him the boundaries will keep him in the yard and out of trouble as well.